Sport in Mexico: Mesoamerican ball game

 The Pre-Columbian people of Mesoamerica have played the Mesoamerican ball game for over 3,000 years.
 Archaeologists found the oldest ballcourt yet discovered – dated to approximately 1400 BC – at Paso de la Amada in Mexico.
 The exact rules of the traditional ballgame remain unknown.
 Researchers believe that the sport probably resembled racquetball or volleyball, where the object is to keep the ball in play.
-The winner was sacrificed.
+In some regions in later periods, the losing team faced human sacrifice.

 18th century

 By the 18th-century Spanish colonialists had introduced new sports such as horse racing and bullfighting, which quickly gained popularity among the elite and became significant social events.
 Additionally, activities like fencing and swordplay were adopted from European martial traditions, particularly among the upper classes.
 Cultural festivals often featured a variety of athletic competitions, blending local customs with colonial practices, and reflecting the rich, hybrid nature of Mexican society during this period.

 19th century

 In the 19th century, British influences brought sports such as tennis and cricket to Mexico.
 By the end of the century, the growing American presence introduced baseball, with the sport taking root in Mexico City before growing in prominence throughout the rest of the country.